MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 | PeriodEndDate 	 	                   | 	                                                                                   | ISO 8601 format | Required     |

 ### Master plan schedule
-Entity to capture the build plan details – what is being produced, in what quantity and when.
+Entity to capture the build plan details, including what is being produced, in what quantity, and when.
 | Attribute                 | Description                                                                         | Type            | Required |
 | ------------------------- |-------------------------------------------------------------------------------------| --------------- | -------- |
 | MasterPlanScheduleId      | Unique identifier for a master plan                                                 | String          | Required |